msbag18/Sedimentary-Data-Analysis/README.md

 Data File 2: Locations -
 The raw data file I used consisted of:
-I. the geographical locations wherebu erodibility was measured in terms of northings(N) and eastings(E);
+1. the geographical locations wherebu erodibility was measured in terms of northings(N) and eastings(E);
-II.
-The measured erosion rates at said locations(ER);
+2. The measured erosion rates at said locations(ER);
-III.
-Other factors that influence erodibility which in our case were topography(S), tree cover(t) and soil composition(clay, silt and sand).
+3. Other factors that influence erodibility which in our case were topography(S), tree cover(t) and soil composition(clay, silt and sand).